World Porridge Day

-Join in this celebration of Scotland’s traditional national dish to help feed needy children in some of the poorest countries across the globe.
+Join in this celebration of Scotland’s traditional national dish to help feed hungry children in some of the poorest countries across the globe.

-The small Scottish Highland village of Carrbridge – home of the annual World Porridge Making Championship – has teamed up with the Scottish-based charity, Mary’s Meals to establish an international World Porridge Day.
+The small Scottish Highland village of Carrbridge – home of the annual World Porridge Making Championships – has teamed up with the Scottish-based charity, Mary’s Meals to establish an international World Porridge Day.

 We hope you will take part by joining porridge makers across the globe to help support the work of Mary’s Meals.

-The charity, which operates its international headquarters from a tin shed in the Argyll area of the Scottish Highlands, has one simple aim: To provide a daily meal in a place of education so chronically poor children are attracted to the classroom where they can gain a basic education that can provide an escape route from poverty.
+Mary’s Meals, which operates its international headquarters from a tin shed in the Argyll area of the Scottish Highlands, has one simple aim: To provide a daily meal in a place of education so chronically hungry children are encouraged into school, where they can gain a basic education that can provide an escape route from poverty.

-World Porridge Day aims to raise awareness of the role that porridge plays at Mary’s Meals projects in Malawi, where a daily mug of maize-based ‘likuni phala’ is an incentive for children to go to school.
+World Porridge Day aims to raise awareness of the role that porridge plays in Mary’s Meals in Malawi, Zambia and Zimbabwe where a daily mug of maize-based porridge ‘likuni phala’ enables children to attend class and learn.

-You can support this worthy cause by getting together with family, friends or workmates and hosting your own World Porridge Day fundraising event.
-Just cook up a steaming pan of good hearty porridge or maybe bake some oatmeal cookies or flapjacks and ask everyone to make a donation, however large or small, to help support Mary’s Meals.
+- Throw a Porridge Party with family, friends or workmates and cook up some good, hearty porridge – or maybe bake some oatmeal cookies or flapjacks – and ask everyone to make a donation to help support Mary’s Meals.

-Throughout the world, hunger blocks poor children from gaining the education that is their most likely escape route out of poverty.
-Mary’s Meals offers a simple solution to this problem by working with local communities to provide daily meals in school.
-Where Mary’s Meals is provided to children in a place of education, there is a rise in enrolment, attendance and academic performance.
+Throughout the world, hunger blocks poor children from gaining an education, which is their most likely escape route out of poverty.
+Mary’s Meals offers a simple solution to this problem by working with local communities to provide nutritious daily meals for children in school.
+Where children receive Mary’s Meals in their place of education, there is a rise in enrolment, attendance and academic performance.